go101/immutable-value-proposal/README-v9.a.md

 Many exported `error` values declared (with `var` now) in standard packages are expected to be changed as read-only values (declared with `var:ro` later).
 However, there might be some user code in whcih these `error` values are assigned to some variables.
 From the rules mentioned above, such assignments will become illegal later.

-Solution 1: Use `go fix` to fix these assignment in user code.
+Solution 1: Use `go fix` to fix these assignments in user code.

 Solution 2: Publish v2 version of some standard modules.

 ## Rationales

-#### Rationales of Go needs read-only and immutable values
+#### rationales of Go needs read-only and immutable values

 In [evaluation of read-only slices](https://docs.google.com/document/d/1-NzIYu0qnnsshMBpMPmuO21qd8unlimHgKjRD9qwp2A), Russ mentions some inefficiencies caused by lacking of read-only values.